-Fourth, when we benchmark broker client portfolios against counterfactual portfolios based on TDFs, we find that broker recommendations lead to higher annual fees (due in part to average annual broker fees of 0.90%), lower risk-adjusted returns, and lower Sharpe ratios, but similar levels of exposure to market risk.
+Third, when we benchmark broker client portfolios against counterfactual portfolios based on TDFs, we find that broker recommendations lead to higher annual fees (due in part to average annual broker fees of 0.90%), lower risk-adjusted returns, and lower Sharpe ratios, but similar levels of exposure to market risk.
 In other words, within the context of a retirement plan that offers a default investment option, choosing a reasonable TDFs as the default can decrease annual fees without decreasing risk taking.
+Interestingly, when we compare participants with high predicted demand for HIGH who join at the end of Regime 1 (39.5% of whom choose to invest through HIGH) versus the beginning of Regime 2 (42.6% of whom choose to invest in TDFs), we find additional evidence that participant portfolios constructed during Regime 2 earn higher risk-adjusted returns.
 On the other hand, when we compare the outcomes of investors with high predicted demand for broker recommendations during Regime 1 (before TDFs are available), we find that broker clients have much higher levels of exposure to market risk.
 These findings, which are consistent with Gennaioli et al. (2015), highlight the possibility that brokers may add more value in settings that lack a sensible default option.